JvanDyk/Vue3-TSX-Router-Empty-Template/README.md

 https://reactnative.dev/architecture/threading-model

 Why Vue?
-Vue just as fast as React and combined with React Native allows develoeprs to deploy to the web and to mobile platforms using the same code.
+Vue just as fast as React and combined with React Native allows developers to deploy to the web and to mobile platforms using the same code.
+Easiest solution for continious development by plugging it straight into your browser and moving over to a Single Page Application framework.